gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 #### `PIPELINE_NAMES`

 This configuration variable defines the preprocessing pipelines to be used for a given datatype.
-The structure of this values is:
+The structure of these values is:

 ```bash
 {